silbermoewe/posts-2015/sansebastian.md

 ![](DSC01074)
 ![](IMG_9301)

 The city is very clean, most of the people around are either old or children.
-But still those are also present in the eventing in the bars.
+But still those are also present in the evening in the bars.

 ![](IMG_9299)
 ![](DSC01077)